Legal Landscape: Women's Health Funding

 Federal agencies issue rules (“regulations”) that help federal legislation get implemented.
 These rules are binding on all actors (including state governments), as long as they do not conflict with federal legislation or the Constitution (see Rust v.
 Sullivan in Judicial column).

 The Department of Health and Human Services (HHS) is the main federal agency responsible for health policy.
 HHS is involved with most issues relating to women’s health coverage and support of women’s health services.
 HHS delegates many of its responsibilities to sub-agencies (e.g. Centers for Medicare and Medicaid Services (CMS) and Health Resources and Services Administration (HRSA)).
 The following are just a few examples of HHS actions:

 Title X Grants.
 HHS determines how it will give out Title X Grants by publishing specific rules, and it makes decisions on grant recipients.
 HHS must follow strict procedures when it makes rules and decisions (see Administrative Procedure Act in the Legislative column), and it must stick to the boundaries of the legislation as well as the Constitution.
-HHS’s current Title X regulations were issued under Obama’s presidency and require giving money for women’s health services (excluding abortions), regardless of whether the provider also performs abortions.
+Title X regulations that HHS issued under Obama’s presidency required giving money for women’s health services (excluding abortions), regardless of whether the provider also performs abortions.